Chart Color Schemes

 Educational outcomes in Geraldton - South fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 19.5%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are the most common at 13.6%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.8%).
-Vocational credentials are prevalent, with 42.0% of residents aged 15+ holding such qualifications, including advanced diplomas (10.6%) and certificates (31.4%).
-Educational participation is high, with 31.4% of residents currently enrolled in formal education.
+The area's university qualification rate of 19.5%, recorded as of the latest available data in 2021, is significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 13.6%, followed by postgraduate qualifications at 3.1% and graduate diplomas at 2.8%.
+Vocational credentials are also prominent, with 42.0% of residents aged 15 and above holding such qualifications - advanced diplomas at 10.6% and certificates at 31.4%.

 Frequently Asked Questions - Education